alexandrepoulain/TumInvasion-BM/README.md

 ### How to replicate the images of the article

+If you want to save the figures after running the main scripts (script_reduced_system.m or script_full_system.m), you need to select a valid path for the "results" folder.
+Please change the variable "plotpath" to do so.

+You can also replicate the figures of the article:

 - Figures 3 and S1 can be replicated running the script "reduced_system/plot_steady_state.m".
 - Figures 4 and 5 can be replicated using script "Script_Figure_4_5.m"